Next Match Analysis

 Player Position Injury Expected Return Replacement Verification

-James Maddison CAM Anterior cruciate ligament Unknown Simons Confirmed
+James Maddison CAM Anterior cruciate ligament May 24 Xavi Simons Confirmed

 Player Availability